JeelDobariya38/password-manager/docs/database-design-guide.md

 In this file, You will find the general structure & format in which app stores users data.
 Also you will you will find different schema of database.

+> Some feature are not supported in sqlite3 and some might be specfic to some database. but as a developer we will try our best to abstract away database concept (from frontend) as much as possible by seperating database functainality in a seperate module. and frontend will just call as simple as method like savePassword() or loadPassword() and something along that lines. to communicate with db.

 > [!NOTE]
 > Database schema versioning system is completely serperte from the app versioning system.